 - 💡 THIS SALE IS LIT 💡 20% off all lighting (West Elm)

 This email talks of a continuing flash sale.
 The subject line informs readers that the deal is glowing and shouldn’t be left behind.
 This is signified by the use of gleaming bulbs.

 - $50 Massage today at 12:30 pm (Salon & Spar)

 This subject line gives the specific time of that particular day when the flash deal expires.
 It also indicates the subsidized amount.
 By reading this subject line alone, the recipient can already tell the email content.

-Ideal Flash Sale Email Examples That Converts Well
+Ideal Flash Sale Email Examples That Convert Well

-Below are flash sale email examples from various brands that can help you understand this promotional strategy.
+Below are flash sale email examples from various brands to help you understand this promotional strategy.

 1. Aéropostale X Bluenotes – Epic Flash Sale For New Styles

 In this email, the brand offers a one-day flash deal.
 The limited-time offer is available to online shoppers only.
 The first thing the recipient of this email notices upon opening is the grand Sale’s discount of 50-75% plus a bonus of free shipping on orders over $100.
 These two draw everyone’s attention and desire to get more details from the email.

 Another good thing about this flash sale promo is that it covers both genders, from kids to adults.
 It’s such a super deal for all!
 In addition, the brand promises its customers additional styles that they haven’t seen before.